gawandeabhishek/ecomap-codeclash/README.md

 **Offline-First Navigation for Everyone**

-EcoMap is a modern, hackathon-ready navigation app that works seamlessly online and offline.
-Built with Next.js, Prisma, Clerk, and Neon.tech, it offers both free and premium plans, advanced offline caching, and a beautiful, responsive UI.
+EcoMap is a modern, hackathon-built navigation app designed to work seamlessly both online and offline.
+Developed for the **CodeClash 2.0 Hackathon hosted at Google**, it combines a beautiful UI with real-world features like offline caching, user authentication, and payments — all built using open-source tools.

 ---